PolarConnect Events Now Archived!

 Each year, the research team conducts environmental monitoring and chemical, physical, and biological sampling in and around McMurdo Station.
-They will collect samples from both marine and terrestrial habitats as measures of human impact.
-They will take the samples back to the lab to look for contaminants.
+They collect samples from both marine and terrestrial habitats as measures of human impact.
+They take the samples back to the lab to look for contaminants.

-The results of this research will help document and minimize the impacts of future science and support operations in Antarctica.
+The results of this research help document and minimize the impacts of future science and support operations in Antarctica.
 This information can be used to inform management decisions in and around McMurdo Station to help preserve the unique Antarctic environment.

 Learn more about this project by visiting the official project website.

 Where Are They?

-The research team will be based out of Crary Laboratory at McMurdo Station, Antarctica.
+The research team was based out of Crary Laboratory at McMurdo Station, Antarctica.
 McMurdo is located at the southern tip of Ross Island on the shore of McMurdo Sound.
-During the summer research season, McMurdo hosts the largest community, supporting up to 1,200 people.
-The team will make day trips by foot or truck from McMurdo Station to their various marine and land sampling sites.
+During the summer research season, McMurdo hosts the largest community in Antarctica, supporting up to 1,200 people.
+The team made day trips by foot and truck from McMurdo Station to their various marine and land sampling sites.

 Mahlon "Chuck" Kennicutt's research interests include environmental chemistry and organic geochemistry.
 His current research investigates the patterns of human disturbance at McMurdo Station.
 He has spent more than 575 days at sea and has deployed to Antarctica six times.
 Dr. Kennicutt serves as leader of the Sustainable Coastal Margins Program and is the United States delegate to, and the Vice President for, Scientific Affairs (USA) of the Scientific Committee of Antarctica Research (SCAR).

 Stephen Sweet is a geochemist from the Geochemical and Environmental Research Group at Texas A&M University.
 His research interests have focused on environmental monitoring and assessment.
 He has participated in a number of scientific research programs in Antarctica, with seven deployments to both the Antarctic Peninsula and Ross Island.
 Dr. Sweet has been involved with the project investigating the spatial and temporal patterns of human disturbance at McMurdo Station for the past seven years.